emilierobichaud1/Event-App/doc/sprint 4/RPM.md

 - Ryan Liu (liuryan4)
 - Emilie Robichaud (robich22)

 We are looking to fix bugs that resulted from work from the last sprint.
+We also  plan on implementing the home page